httpland/cors/README.md

 await serve(withCors(handler));
 ```

-then, The endpoint support simple request and preflight request.
+then, the endpoint support simple request and preflight request.

 ## License